metrorailings/OwlBlog/content/posts/week-12-quick-insights.md

 These Cowgirls aren't equipped to play in wet and windy conditions.
 Their special teams also may present a serious liability.

 Patriots pass protection has held up remarkably well now that Isaiah Wynn has been inserted back into the lineup.

+A promising New England drive was finally stopped when Demarcus Lawrence and Michael Bennett finally stepped up and killed two run plays.